When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Reading should be something your child enjoys or at least can tolerate without negative connotations.

-For this game, you need a marker, some popsicle sticks, and a container.
+You need a marker, some popsicle sticks, and a container for this game.
 You will also need to know common sight words or words your child is learning at school.

 1. Write a word on the end of each popsicle stick.
 Use common sight words or words you know your child is learning at school.